- Course Number:

 - Special Fee:

-Puppetry adn theater can be a powerful tool in early childhood environments.
+Puppetry and theater can be a powerful tool in early childhood environments.
 Puppetry and theater capitalizes on children's creativity and imagination.
 It fosters development across domains and is particularly effective in helping children work through issues, conflicts and important transitions in their lives.
 This course explores the many benefits of puppetry and theater for young children.
+Audit available.

 Addendum to Course Description

 This course is a 1-credit elective class.
 The 1-credit elective classes are designed to enhance the knowledge base of our degree-seeking students (who are required to take 6 10 credits of elective credit) while also providing an accessible, interesting, and relevant course to students who are seeking to meet their professional development requirements and/or who might have limited experience in the college setting.

 · Identify elements of quality puppetry and theater for young children.